72nd Infantry Regiment "Puglie": Interwar years

 On 18 October 1926 the 72nd Infantry Regiment "Puglie" was disbanded and its two battalions were transferred to the 33rd Infantry Regiment "Livorno" and 34th Infantry Regiment "Livorno".
 On 31 December 1926 the Brigade "Puglie", which now consisted of the 71st Infantry Regiment "Puglie", 56th Infantry Regiment "Marche", and 58th Infantry Regiment "Abruzzi", was renamed X Infantry Brigade.
 The brigade was the infantry component of the 10th Territorial Division of Padua.

+In 1934, the 10th Territorial Division of Padua changed its name to 10th Infantry Division "Piave".
+A name change that also extended to the division's infantry brigade.
 On 15 April 1939 the 72nd Infantry Regiment "Puglie" was reformed in Vittorio Veneto and assigned to the newly formed 38th Infantry Division "Puglie".
+At the same time the 71st Infantry Regiment "Puglie" was transferred from the 10th Infantry Division "Piave" to the newly formed division.

 World War II

-At the outbreak of World War II the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.
 In February 1941 the division was sent to Albania to reinforce the Italian front in the Greco-Italian War.
 On 5 March the division entered the front at Dishnicë.
 From 9 March 1941 the division tried to take Monastery Hill near the hamlet of Komarak, as part of the failed Italian Spring Offensive.
 By 11 March 1941 the division had suffered so many casualties that it was removed from the front line and sent to the rear to be rebuilt.

 On 1 April 1941 the division was transferred to the Albanian-Yugoslav border for the upcoming Invasion of Yugoslavia.
 On 11 April the division crossed the border and entered Kosovo.
 On 27–28 April 1941 the Puglie occupied Prizren, Peć and Gjakova.
 The division remained in Kosovo on anti-partisan duty until the Armistice of Cassibile was announced on 8 September 1943.
 After the announcement the division retreated to Albania, where it was disbanded by invading German forces near Shkodër.

-For their conduct during the Greco-Italian War and the Invasion of Yugoslavia the 71st Infantry Regiment "Puglie" and 72nd Infantry Regiment "Puglie" were both awarded a Bronze Medal of Military Valour.
+For their conduct during the Greco-Italian War and the Invasion of Yugoslavia the 71st Infantry Regiment "Puglie" and 72nd Infantry Regiment "Puglie" were both awarded a Bronze Medal of Military Valor.